ruverav/mupen64plus-cpi-gsos03/README.md

 ## Mupen64plus emulator for GameShell OS 0.3

+### WARNING: This is a work in progress.
+Operation is not guaranteed.

 ### How to download

 1- Connect through ssh to your GameShell and run the following command: